Blatke/Prefab-Thumbnail-Generator/README.md

 ### Use Watermark
 You can adopt a texture as a watermark adding to the thumbnail during the generation.
 1. Prepare a texture as the watermark.

 The alpha values in the texture indicate the weights of the watermark blending with the thumbnail.

-The size of the texture image has to be equal to that of the thumbnail about to be generated, otherwise, the watermark has to be scratched.
+The texture should have the same size as the generated thumbnails.
+Otherwise, the watermark might be splited to fit the thumbnail size, or will not apply, which may cause unexpected visual effect.

 Such like the following texture: